Procurement Process Optimization with Python

 This optimized solution is 56% better than the initial guess of 2 replenishment per year for all references.

-We can see here that our solution is mainly driven by transportation costs as we have a maximum stock of 356 boxes.
+We can see that our solution is primarily driven by transportation costs, with a maximum stock of 356 boxes.

 About Me